getsentry/sentry-docs/src/_includes/common/errors-context.md

 Release

 : A release is a version of your code that you deploy to an environment.
-When enabled, releases also help you determine regressions between releases and their potential source as discussed Track Releases
+When enabled, releases also help you determine regressions between releases and their potential source as discussed our content discussing [releases](/workflow/releases/).

 {{ include.errors_release_name }}
+{% comment %}
+Guideline: Create the `include` statement that provides SDK specific information
+{% endcomment %}

 ## Modifying Defaults